Using EC2 Instances with a GUI#

 Amazon DCV Server Installation#

 In the install procedure described here, follow steps 1 through 5, 7, and 8.
-When you get to step 9, do the following:
+When step 9 is reached, do the following:

 sudo apt --fix-broken install